USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 Emission streams can be zeroed using the options for individual streams in the CMAQ RunScript or creating rules in the Emission Control Namelist.

 ##### a.
 Using Options in the CMAQ RunScript
-For gridded or inline emissions, just reduce the value of N_EMIS_GR or N_EMIS_PT, respectively and adjust the values of the filepaths and stream labels accordingly, if necessary.
+For gridded or inline emissions, just reduce the value of N_EMIS_GR or N_EMIS_PT, respectively and adjust the values of the file paths and stream labels accordingly, if necessary.

 To zero Sea Spray aerosol emissions,
 ```